-Topic Explanation of choice Indicator 1.
-Climate change One of ASN Bank's main themes Per capita emission of greenhouses gases 2.
-Share of renewable energy re of renewable energy An important solution for climate change and energy Hydropower and renewable energy issues the total electricity generated 3.
+Торіс Explanation of choice Indicator 1.
+Climate change One of our main themes Per capita emission of greenhouses gases 2.
+Share of renewable energy An important solution for climate change and energy issues Hydropower and renewable energy as a per- centage of the total electricity generated 3.
 Nuclear energy Leads to exclusion of companies Per capita use or production 4.
 Water pollution Excellent indicator of a country's environmental policy Phosphate and nitrate emissions into the water 5.
 Air pollution Excellent indicator of a country's environmental policy Per capita emission of sulphur oxides 6.
 Waste processing Excellent indicator of a country's environmental policy Paper and glass recycling 7.
 Nature conservation Important for biodiversity conservation Share of protected nature reserves of the total